 The CNS segment solutions include a broad range of outdoor network infrastructure offerings consisting of integrated cabinets, power distribution products, copper and fiber connectivity panels, T1 network interface units (NIUs), and tower mounted amplifiers (TMAs).
+Starting in fiscal year 2019, CNS added a suite of fiber access solutions to address the growing customer needs of densification at the network's edge.

-Segment information for the fiscal years ended March 31, 2018 and 2017, is set forth below:
+Segment information for the fiscal years endedMarch 31, 2019 and 2018, is set forth below: